fdepaolis/xtranat/README.md

 # xtranat <img src="man/figures/logo.png" align="right" height="139" />

-The functions in the ‘xtranat’ package are based on random walks.
+The functions in the ‘xtranat’ package are network metrics (centrality and betweenness) based on random walks.
 They compute *Counting Betweenness* and *Random Walk Centrality*.
 It also computes the normalized values of each function.